To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The expression of an opinion and its understanding are noisy processes.
-To make the matter worse, in the Twittersphere, opinions are expressed through a message with a maximum of 280 characters.
+The expression of an opinion and its interpretation are noisy processes.
+To make things more difficult, in the Twittersphere, opinions are expressed through a message with a maximum of 280 characters.
 In the present study, the stances of tweets were automatically detected by state-of-the-art transformer models, which are still outperformed by humans in this task.
 Therefore, one would expect some noise in the stance detection.
 Nonetheless, even when the limitations of our methods are considered, we found a significant cohort of Twitter users who provided arguments both for and against COVID-19 vaccination.
-One might expect that there would be a 'grey zone' of this type -- those who cannot be clearly classified as anti-vaxxers and pro-vaxxers.
-However, the size of this 'grey zone' -- 22\% of the users -- along with their significant contributions to the overall number of tweets, is surprising and perhaps raises question as to how polarised the vaccine debate truly is.
+One might expect that there would be a 'fuzzy group' of this type -- those who cannot be clearly classified as anti-vaxxers or pro-vaxxers.
+However, the size of this group -- 22\% of the users -- along with their significant contributions to the overall number of tweets, is surprising and perhaps raises a question as to how polarised the vaccine debate truly is.

-In this paper, we attempted to gain an understanding or and get further insight into this dual-stance cohort.
+In this paper, we attempted to gain an understanding and further insight into this dual-stance cohort.
 Our content analysis shows that this cohort can be divided into 3 groups: 1 anti-leaning, 2- balanced, and 3- pro-leaning.
-The anti-leaning group is highly active in sharing concerns about COVID-19 vaccines, including a lot of falsehood and misinformation.
-They shared some vaccine updates and positive news, but they appear to be not in favour of COVID-19 vaccine.
+The anti-leaning group is highly active in sharing concerns about COVID-19 vaccines, including many falsehoods and misinformation.
+They shared some vaccine updates and positive news, but they appear to not be in favour of COVID-19 vaccines.
 The balanced group is significant in size, and seems to be on the fence as far as the vaccine is concerned.
-They are undecided, sharing news, and worried about safety and mandating of COVID-19 vaccine.
+They are undecided, sharing news of vaccine developments while worried about safety and mandating of COVID-19 vaccines.
 The pro-leaning group is most numerous and appears to be favouring COVID-19 vaccines, though this group does present some concerns about them.
-A large number of tweets related to the change of stance are retweets and replies.
-Also, both anti-vax tweets and pro-vax tweets are found to be part of many reply thread, indicating that people engaged with other people with opposing views and change of opinion also took place.
+A large number of tweets that indicated a change of stance are retweets and replies.
+Also, both anti-vax tweets and pro-vax tweets are found to be part of many reply threads, indicating that people engaged with others with opposing views and changed their opinions.